magento/devdocs/_includes/contributor/rewards.md

 Achievement | Points | Description
 | ------------ | --- | --- |
-New topic | 30 | New topic submissions for content that has never existed on DevDocs such as tutorials, references, instructions, etc
+New topic | 30 | New topic submissions for content that has never existed on DevDocs such as tutorials, references, instructions, and so on
-Major update | 20 | Significant updates to existing content, such as a new section or examples with sample code Technical | 10 | Updates to code or processes that alter the technical content of the document such as code snippets, reference documentation, parameter names and values, etc
+Major update | 20 | Significant updates to existing content, such as a new section or examples with sample code Technical | 10 | Updates to code or processes that alter the technical content of the document such as code snippets, reference documentation, parameter names and values, and so on

 If the PR earns recognition for significant updates and additions to the documentation, it may also receive a special achievement for an additional 20 points.